mdekrey/GitAutomation/readme.md

 To run the SQL docker container, you must accept the EULA.
 It is also linked to from [the dockerhub page](https://hub.docker.com/r/microsoft/mssql-server-linux/).
 The express edition will be available at GA, they say.

 # Before you get started
-To clone, you should make sure you have the `autocrlf` in git set to `input`.
-For example:

-    git clone https://github.com/mdekrey/GitAutomation.git --config core.autocrlf=input

 Local files that are not included in the repository include:

  * /configuration.json - the various configuration settings to use, including the git repo and persistence database.
 See the `configuration.sample.json` for format.
 This has several values that need to be replaced by you.
 For example, most of this file is set up to use GitHub; see [GitHub Setup](./GitAutomation.GitHub/github-setup.md).